top of page

 Option 3) involves a high potent injection with steroid for pain relief

-They can be used on a maintenance basis if required as they have no known side effects, and they are not known to be detrimental to the body's tissues in any way.
-Hyaluronic acid is classed as a ‘medical device’ rather than a drug such as its level of safety.
+Hyaluronic acid injections can also be used on a maintenance basis to protect and preserve cartilage health.
 For optimal effect, chronically swollen joints can be injected first with a steroid to reduce inflammation and then injected with hyaluronic acid around 4 weeks later reducing the need for repeated steroid injections.

-Hyaluronic acid (HA) injections have very few side effects compared to steroids.
-There’s always a small risk of infection with any invasive procedure.
-If the injection is done in slightly the wrong place, it won’t damage your skin or muscle.
-At Dynamic Regenerative Medicine we will choose the most appropriate product to be injected and dose for your condition and symptoms.
-Most injections are quick and easy to perform.
-Your condition will be thoroughly assessed prior to injection and full details of the product, potential side effects and aftercare explained.
+Hyaluronic acid (HA) injections are considered a very safe form of treatment that have very few side effects, particularly when compared to steroid injections.
+Apart from mild post treatment discomfort, risks of post treatment reactions, flares and infections are extremely uncommon, especially when administered correctly.
+At Dynamic Regenerative Medicine, we will choose the most appropriate product to be injected and dose for your condition and symptoms.
+Most injections are quick and easy to perform with minimal downtime.
+In fact, most patients with carry on with their normal daily activities immediately afterwards.
+Your condition will be thoroughly assessed prior to injection treatment and full details of the product, potential side effects and aftercare explained.

 Preview video of a Hyaluronic Acid injection performed by Dynamic Regenerative Medicine for knee arthritis.